Benefits of hosting an extern

 - All externship postings will be released on Go Live Day!
 The externships will be compiled into a catalog available on this website and on BroncoJOBS, and in print around the college.

-- Students will have one month to research externship opportunities and select up to five that are of interest.
+- Students have 3-4 weeks to research opportunities and select up to five externships.